1. Are solicitations with rolling or continuous open submission windows subject to the internal deadline policy?

 6. The policy states that, under extenuating circumstances, late submissions will be accepted.
 What qualifies as an extenuating circumstance?

 Extenuating circumstances include unanticipated closure of the university; serious illness for PI or Co-PI; death of family member; documented sponsor complications or sponsor system technical issues experienced prior to the deadline.
-In the event of an extenuating circumstance, the PI or unit should contact DSP immediately.
+In the event of an extenuating circumstance, the PI or unit should contact DSP immediately with their written justification that also includes approval of the unit Research Dean.
+No waiver of the two day deadline is granted unless it is in writing from a director of DSP.

 7. What does submit-ready proposal mean?